makeabilitylab/physcomp/advancedio/vibromotor.md

 | Starting voltage | 2.3V |
 | Starting current | Up to ~120mA |

 The ERM vibromotor is a type of DC motor—though a very tiny one.
-STARTUP CURRENT
+STARTUP VOLTAGE to overcome inertia.

 <!-- How to improve start time and stop behavior of ERM and LRA actuators: https://e2e.ti.com/blogs_/b/analogwire/posts/how-to-improve-the-startup-and-stop-behavior-of-erm-and-lra-actuators -->

 ### Wiring up the vibro-motor

+- Many examples online are wrong and directly hook up the vibromotor to a microcontroller's GPIO pins
+- Be careful with the small wires.
+This is one of the most fragile components we've worked with: the tiny stranded wires soldered to the motor are prone to snap off.

 ![](assets/images/VibromotorTransistorCircuit_AbstractPictorialDiagramPlusCircuitDiagram.png)